-Regarding the Interoperability and Data Exchange Network Code, the Hydrogen and Decarbonised Gas Market Package indicates that the EC may adopt implementing acts establishing network codes for interoperability rules for the natural gas system, including addressing areas that are not included in the current Network Code.
+Regarding the Interoperability and Data Exchange Network Code, Directive (EU) 2024/1788 indicates that the EC may adopt implementing acts establishing network codes for interoperability rules for the natural gas system, including addressing areas that are not included in the current Network Code.
 The inclusion of these new areas in the INT NC require that the revision of the NC is considered.

-In 2025, ENTSOG will continue to develop preparatory work for the future revision of the INT NC considering the adoption of the revised Hydrogen and Decarbonised Gas Market Package and will engage in any activities related to possible amendments to the INT NC if launched by the European Commission.
+In 2025, ENTSOG will continue to develop preparatory work for the future revision of the INT NC and will engage in any activities related to possible amendments to the INT NC if launched by the European Commission.

-- ▲ To support the implementation and application of technical, operational and communication harmonised rules. - ▲ To investigate the further steps of harmonisation regarding common data exchange solutions. - To facilitate and support coordination of technical cooperation between Member States, Energy Community and third-country transmission system operators, as required by the Hydrogen and Decarbonised gas Market Package.
+- ✓ To support the implementation and application of technical, operational and communication harmonised rules. - ✓ To investigate the further steps of harmonisation regarding common data exchange solutions. - ✓ To facilitate and support coordination of technical cooperation between Member States, Energy Community and third-country transmission system operators, as required by Directive (EU) 2024/1788 and Regulation (EU) 2024/1789.